QHose/qlik-cloud-jwt-lambda-example/README.md

 # Introduction of use cases
 This software can
-* present you a simple HTML page in which a sheet is embedded from a SaaS tenant you configured in the `.env` file.
+* demo1: Present you a simple HTML page in which a sheet is embedded from a SaaS tenant you configured in the `.env` file.
-* Setup your "empty" SaaS tenant by inserting some groups and creating an Idp.
+* demo2: Setup your "empty" SaaS tenant by inserting some groups and creating an Idp.

-# Run the code
+# Run the code demo 1
 - update the .env file in the project root directory with your credentials.
 (If it isn't there it will be created for you the first time you run the server.
 Next you can edit it.) ![image](https://user-images.githubusercontent.com/12411165/214322813-81d1a544-98d8-433f-80f5-5d7b3092e4b4.png)

 - update your [qlik tenant web integration id](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-adminster-web-integrations.htm) to include `https://localhost:3000`